DRIVEN BASE

 Board of Directors

 The Board of Directors resolves matters stipulated by laws and regulations, as well as matters of importance to the Company’s decision-making.
-Where possible, the Board delegates authority to those in charge of business execution.
+As much as possible, the Board delegates authority to those in charge of business execution.
 This approach simultaneously accelerates execution and enables the Board to spend more time deliberating on management policies and strategies.

-The Board of Directors meets once a month, in principle, and is composed of 12 members: eight directors (including three outside directors), two Standing Audit & Supervisory Board members, and two outside Audit & Supervisory Board members.
-With respect to the independence of outside directors and outside Audit & Supervisory Board members, DENSO has selected a total of five independent officers (three outside directors and two outside Audit & Supervisory Board members) based on the assumption that they fulfill the independence criteria stipulated by the Financial Instruments and Exchange Act.
+The Board of Directors meets once a month, in principle, and is composed of 12 members: five internal Board members, three outside Board members, two standing Audit & Supervisory Board members, and two outside Audit & Supervisory Board members.
+With respect to the independence of outside Board members and outside Audit & Supervisory Board members, the Company has selected a total of five independent officers (three outside Board members and two outside Audit & Supervisory Board members).
+These officers must fulfill the independence criteria stipulated by the financial instruments exchanges, and they are required to have a wealth of experience and specializations in such fields as corporate management, legal affairs, and accounting and to actively provide recommendations and opinions on management issues.

 Number of times convened 13